 Job shadowing is an excellent opportunity for students to explore a career by experiencing the job for a day and gathering important information directly from a person working in a career field of interest.

-- Job shadowing is encouraged for all students in 9th-12th grades
+- Job shadowing is encouraged for all students in 9th -12th grade.

-- Job shadowing is allowed 2x each school year from September 1st through April 30th at a time arranged by the student and parent --
+- Job shadowing is allowed 2x each school year from September 1st through April 30th at a time arranged by the student and parent/guardian.